-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's I.M.R.F. employee pension obligations, District's retiree benefit plan, and budgetary comparison schedules for major funds.
-This information can be found on pages 31 through 37 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's retiree benefit plan, the Illinois Municipal Retirement Fund, employee pension obligations and budgetary comparison schedules for the General Fund.
+This information can be found on pages 31 through 34 of this report.